xHain-hackspace/xhain-website/content/en/participate.md

 - **Electronics** with soldering stations and reflow oven.
 - **Hobelhöhle** with equipment and tools for woodworking and welding.
 - **Machine room** with laser cutter, plotter, laser microscope.
-- **Textiles** with sewing machines, overlock and embroidery machine.
+- **Textiles** with sewing machines, overlock and knitting machine.
 - **Tools** of all kinds are available in the respective work areas.

 ![](/images/space-map.png)

 The work areas and their tools are marked in color.
-Some devices require a safety briefing by an authorized person.
+All electric devices require a safety briefing by an authorized person.
 In our wiki you will find a more <a href="https://wiki.x-hain.de/en/Branches">detailed overview of our work areas and devices</a>.

 ## Events